 The Public Outreach program includes all District communications, media relations, press releases, special outreach initiatives, newsletters, and oversight of the website and internet presence.
 Public outreach staff identifies innovative and effective communication methods to engage with and understand the customer base, ensuring District services align with customer needs and values.

 ENGINEERING AND INFRASTRUCTURE

 Engineering and Infrastructure Manager

-The Engineering and Infrastructure Department includes programs and functions related to capital infrastructure planning and implementation, including maintenance, and improvement of three water systems and associated facilities: the Potable Water System, the Goleta West Conduit System, and the Recycled Water System to ensure the water treatment and delivery systems are designed and installed to meet industry and regulatory standards as well as the community’s water supply needs.
-In total, District water systems treat and deliver approximately four billion gallons of water annually to more than 87,000 people living in the region.
+The Engineering and Infrastructure (E&I) Department includes programs and functions related to capital infrastructure planning and implementation, including maintenance and improvement of three water systems and associated facilities: the Potable Water System, the Goleta West Conduit System, and the Recycled Water System to ensure the water treatment and delivery systems are designed and installed to meet regulatory standards and the community’s water supply needs.
+In total, District water systems treat and deliver more than 3 billion gallons of water annually to more than 87,000 people living in the region.

-The department also includes the review of new water services, engineering research and analysis, and management of the Geographic Information System (GIS), and is responsible for capital project management consistent with the implementation of the District Five-Year Infrastructure Improvement Plan and Sustainability Plan.
+E&I also performs the review of new water services, engineering research and analysis, and management of the Geographic Information System (GIS) and is responsible for capital project management, consistent with the implementation of the District Five-Year Infrastructure Improvement Plan and Sustainability Plan.
 Specific efforts include developing project budgets, cost estimates, and prioritization schedules to meet the needs of the District over the five-year planning horizon.
-To keep costs stable and prioritize investment, Engineering focuses on maintaining, upgrading, and replacing vital infrastructure needed to ensure long-term capital asset integrity.
+To keep costs stable and prioritize investment, E&I focuses on maintaining, upgrading, and replacing vital infrastructure needed to ensure long-term capital asset integrity.

 WATER SUPPLY AND CONSERVATION